-The 27th of Ramadan is believed by most Muslims the world over to be the date of the Night of Power, also known as Laylatul Qadr.
-This is not strictly true - the exact date of the Night of Power is unknown but is believed to fall on one of the last 10 odd nights of Ramadan - 21, 23, 25, 27 or 29.
+The 27th night of Ramadan is believed by most Muslims around the world to be the night of Laylatul Qadr, also known as the Night of Power in Islam.
+Though most Scholars do believe this, the exact date of the Night of Power is unknown and believed to fall on one of the last 10 odd nights of Ramadan - 21, 23, 25, 27 or 29.

-However, because the exact date is never known, many align Laylatul Qadr to the 27th of Ramadan as a focus for dua, deeds, giving and rewards.
+However, due to the fact that the exact night of Laylatul Qadr isn’t known, many align Laylatul Qadr to the 27th of Ramadan as a focus for prayer, giving charity and all other good deeds.

-Whether Laylatul Qadr is on the 27th of Ramadan or another night, it is best known as the Night of Power because it commemorates the night on which Allah (SWT) first revealed the Quran to the Prophet Muhammad (PBUH) through the Angel Jibril (AS).
+Whether the night of Laylatul Qadr falls on the night of the 27th of Ramadan or any other night, the Night of Power commemorates when Allah (SWT) first revealed the Quran to the Prophet Muhammad (PBUH) through the Angel Jibril (AS).

-It is understood that worshipping Allah (SWT) on this day before dawn is better than more than a thousand nights of worshipping Allah (SWT).
+Allah describes Laylatul Qadr as being better than a thousand months.
+“The night of al-Qadr is better than a thousand months” [al-Qadr 97:3].
 Forgiveness is a significant focus of this worship, and during the night, Muslims are urged to seek ultimate forgiveness from Allah (SWT).

 The gateway to heaven is believed to be kept open on this night, making prayers even more valuable.
 Additionally, performing religious duties such as praying all night at the mosque is believed to earn Muslims extra rewards.